joshuapare/nodejs-examples/streams/README.md

 # Efficient Data Handling with Node.js Streams

 Welcome to the "Efficient Data Handling with Node.js Streams" repository!
-This repository is an extension of the Confluence documentation by Mosaic Learning, providing practical examples and demonstrations of how to leverage the power of Node.js streams for efficient data processing.
+This repository provides practical examples and demonstrations of how to leverage the power of Node.js streams for efficient data processing.

 ## Overview